cmv/cmv-app/viewer/js/gis/dijit/LayerControl/README.md

 ### Layer Options

-Additional options can be passed with each layer via the `controlOptions` object.
+Additional options can be passed with each layer via the `layerControlLayerInfos` object.
 All layer types have common options while some options are specific to certain layer types.
 All `controlOptions` are Boolean.

 | Option | Description | Affects |
 | :----: | ----------- | ------- |